CASE NAME: Draco Malfoy v. Harry Potter

 MEMORANDUM OF POINTS AND AUTHORITIES

 Defendant Harry Potter has done no wrong.
 Harry was airborne practicing quidditch with his team directly above the playing field of the Hogwarts School of Witchcraft and Wizardry (“Hogwarts”) when Plaintiff Draco Malfoy violated school policy by entering the reserved airspace with two companions.
 The trio – led by Malfoy - targeted Harry with a “lunge and halt” maneuver designed to box in Harry and force him to decelerate at a dangerous rate.
 The resulting collision plummeted both Harry and Malfoy to the ground.
 Of course, they both were protected by automatic cushioning spells emanating from their respective brooms.
 Yet Malfoy overrode the charm at the last minute, targeting and narrowly missing crashing directly into two of Harry’s schoolmates, Hermione Granger and Ronald Weasley.
 In fact, but for a quick counter-charm by Granger, Malfoy would have pinned both Granger and Weasley against a steel bench.
+Consequently, Harry expressed thanks that his friends were not hurt.

 II.
 Statement of Facts